nklabs/libnklabs-ulx3s/README.md

 On the main bus is an identification register, a test read/write register, and interrupt status and enable regsiters.

+PLL supplies the clock for both the CPU bus and the main bus.
+ULX3S has a 25 MHz oscillator to feed the PLL.

 # Build Instructions

 ## Environment modules